Capital One Spark Cash approval tips – $500 bonus and 2% back everywhere

-That said, if you’re well over Chase’s 5/24 limit and don’t want to apply for more Chase cards soon, consider the Capital One Spark Cash for Business card.
-Because it earns 2% cash back on every purchase and the rewards are easy to redeem.
-So if you’re looking for a straightforward cash back card, this is a good pick!
+That said, if you’re well over Chase’s 5/24 limit and don’t want to apply for more Chase credit cards soon, consider the Capital One Spark Cash is a solid credit card that earns cash back.
+It has an excellent welcome offer, earns 2% cash back on every purchase and the rewards are easy to redeem.
+If you’re looking for a straightforward cash back card, this is a good pick.

+Lots of people don’t think they’re eligible to apply for the Capital One Spark Cash card because it’s a business card.
+But you should check out this post about how you can qualify for a business card.
 As long as you’re operating a for-profit business (even if you have a small amount of business income), it’s possible to get approved for a small business credit card.
-That’s great, because they can be a terrific way to really help your miles, points, and cash-back balances grow!
+That’s great because they can be a terrific way to really help your miles, points and cash-back balances grow.

 Capital One suggests you only apply for the Capital One Spark Cash card if you have “excellent credit.”
-Capital One describes excellent credit to be anyone who has:
+Capital One describes this as anyone who has:

 - Never declared bankruptcy or defaulted on a loan